hashicorp/terraform-provider-azurestack/website/docs/index.html.markdown

 The following arguments are supported:

 * `metadata_host` - (Required) The Hostname of the Azure Metadata Service, used to obtain the Cloud Environment.
-Often the same as the Azure Resource Manager Endpoint for your Azure Stack instance, for example `https://management.westus.mydomain.com`.
-This can also be sourceed from the `ARM_METADATA_HOSTNAME` Environment Variable.
+Often the same as the Azure Resource Manager Endpoint for your Azure Stack instance, for example `https://management.westus.mydomain.ca`.
+This can also be sourced from the `ARM_METADATA_HOST` Environment Variable.

--> Note: The `arm_endpoint` property, and corresponding environment variable `ARM_ENDPOINT`, have been replaced by `metadata_host` and `ARM_METADATA_HOSTNAME` respectively.
+-> Note: The `arm_endpoint` property, and corresponding environment variable `ARM_ENDPOINT`, have been replaced by `metadata_host` and `ARM_METADATA_HOST` respectively.
 In many installations the value of this property will remain the same.

 * `environment` - (Optional) The Cloud Environment which should be used.
 Only required when multiple environments are supported for your Azure Stack Instance.